cedricherman/Churn_Prediction_KKBOX/README.md

 ### Jupyter Notebook users
 If you want to use Jupyter, no need to add jupyter (core,client,...) to your newly created environment.
 You can simply add a new environment to your current Jupyter notebook as explained [here](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook#44786736):<br>

-`\usr> python -m ipykernel install --user --name kkbox_churn --display-name "What_you_see_in_jupyter"`
+(make sure you are in your new environment first otherwise activate it) `\usr> python -m ipykernel install --user --name kkbox_churn --display-name "What_you_see_in_jupyter"`

 Once you start your Jupyter Notebook, look at your menu bar and under kernel->change kernel you will see all of your added environment including  "What_you_see_in_jupyter"